NotTheCatto/fuck/README.md

 # fuck
 A simple note utility written in bash script.
+For noting down stuff you give a fuck.